 WORKING PAPER #32 - Andreia Nunes

-Portugal assumes a semi-peripheral position in international society, from the perspective of the theory of Wallerstein’s world-system, embedded in a structuralist approach to International Relations and based on the paradigm of dependency.
-Thus, in a system where each country has defined roles and functions the concept of modernization is ambiguous: does it serve to “cover up” the primary objectives of the system?
-What is the scope of States’ action in this case of Portugal in a system with a defined hierarchy, in which the country has specific functions to take?
+Portugal assumes a semi-peripheral position in international society, from the perspective of Wallerstein’s world-system theory, embedded in a structuralist approach to International Relations and based on the paradigm of dependency.
+Thus, in a system where each country has defined roles and functions, the concept of modernization is ambiguous: does it serve to “cover up” the primary objectives of the system?
+What is the scope of States’ action in the case of Portugal in a system with a defined hierarchy, in which the country has specific functions to take?

 WORKING PAPER #31 - Raul Braga Pires

-The fall of the regime of Colonel Muammar Gaddafi after four decades of domination that extended the entire sub-region of the Sahel and West Africa, came through the destabilization caused, demonstrate how important his money, charisma and leadership were in keeping balances that seem inconceivable today.
-Surely soon, Gaddafi might receive post mortem the nickname of “The Peacemaker”, having been named the “King of Kings” in 2008, at a summit of the African Union, in the presence of various African traditional leaders.
+The fall of the regime of Colonel Muammar Gaddafi after four decades of domination that extended to the entire sub-region of the Sahel and West Africa, came through the destabilization caused, demonstrate how important his money, charisma and leadership were in keeping balances that seem inconceivable today.
+Surely soon, Gaddafi might receive the nickname of “The Peacemaker”, post mortem having been named the “King of Kings” in 2008, at a summit of the African Union, in the presence of various African traditional leaders.

 The Political Observatory extended the range of possibilities.
-Made room to the scientific and academic intervention in Social Sciences key areas: Political Science and International Relations.
-Simultaneously, assumed the purpose of enabling the creation of new ideas and alternatives, a civic and social contribution by supporting the integration of young undergraduates, graduates and masters in the work market, giving them the opportunity to participate in a work context of this scientific association.
+Made room for scientific and academic intervention in Social Sciences key areas: Political Science and International Relations.
+Simultaneously, assumed the purpose of enabling the creation of new ideas and alternatives, a civic and social contribution by supporting the integration of young undergraduates and graduates in the work market, giving them the opportunity to participate in a work context of this scientific association.

 WORKING PAPER #29 - Luís Sargento

-The current shortage of resources in Europe raises food resources to its actual size.
-Thus, the European Common Agricultural Policy (CAP) remains an area of basic research.
-While research area of interest to political science, economics, finance, environment and sustainability present since the beginnings of the European Economic Community (EEC), has become one of the most played in the European institutions.
+The current shortage of resources in Europe raises food resources issues to their actual size.
+Thus, the Common European Agricultural Policy (CAP) remains an area of fundamental research.
+This is an area of great interest for political science, economics, finance and sustainability reseach, present since the beginning of the European Economic Community (EEC) and it has become one of the most disputed areas in the midst of European institutions.

 WORKING PAPER #28 – Cláudia Madruga